Gigaspaces/xap-docs/site/content/xap/12.2/dev-java/insightedge-python.markdown

 # Self-Contained Applications

-To develop the self-contained submittable application, just use the regular PySpark and configure InsightEdge settings in `SparkConf`:
+To develop a self-contained submittable application, use the regular PySpark and configure InsightEdge settings in `SparkConf`:

 {{%tabs%}}
 {{%tab "Python"%}}